AlexNabokikh/nix-config/README.md

 Put it under:

-- `modules/home-manager/programs/<name>/default.nix`
+- `modules/programs/<name>.nix` (or `modules/programs/<name>/default.nix` if you need
+  adjacent config files like `lazyvim/` for neovim)

-Use this for modules that define `programs.*`.
+Use this for modules that define `programs.*` on home-manager.

+To have it included by default on every host, add `homeManager.<name>` to the `flake.modules.homeManager.base.imports` list in `modules/base.nix`.

 The file will be auto-imported by `import-tree`.

 ### Add a New Service Module

-Put it under:

-- `modules/home-manager/services/<name>/default.nix`

-Use this for modules that define `services.*`.
+Home-manager `services.*` modules go into whichever feature group they belong to:

+- A service tied to the desktop (e.g. idle daemon, notification daemon) — `modules/desktop/<name>.nix`
+- A service tied to a specific program — drop it into that program's file under `modules/programs/<name>.nix`

+If you accumulate enough orphan HM services that none of those fit, create a `modules/services/` directory at the top level (it will be picked up automatically by `import-tree`).

-### Add a New Standalone Compositor or a Desktop Environment
+### Add a New Standalone Compositor or Desktop Environment

-1. Add a NixOS module under `modules/nixos/desktop/`
-2. Add a Home Manager desktop module under `modules/home-manager/desktop/<your_wm_or_de>/`
-3. Reuse `nixos.desktopCompositorCommon` and `homeManager.desktopCompositorCommon` where appropriate
-4. Add a new stack under `modules/stacks/`
+1. Create `modules/desktop/<name>/default.nix` declaring both
+   `flake.modules.nixos.<name>` (system bits) and `flake.modules.homeManager.<name>`
+   (user bits).
+2. Have the NixOS half `imports = [ nixos.compositorCommon ]` and wire
+   `home-manager.sharedModules = [ homeManager.compositorCommon homeManager.<name> ]`
+   so hosts only need to import `nixos.<name>` to get the full stack.
-5. Import that stack from a host
+3. Import the feature from a host.

 ## License